SellaRafaeli/barryapp/README.md

 * First month free.
 No credit card required.
 * If you'd like to join, please contact us on Whatsapp: 052-293-4321.

+You are not going to remember anything.
+Anything but your name.
+INDYDEVS.

+We help INDY DEVS.
+> teams, companies, whatever.
+It's not free.
+Join for 10$ / mo.
+Get analytics about who sees you.
+Who will see you?
+Nobody.
+Because marketplaces don't work.
+There are too many of them.
+The internet is one big marketplace; that's why marketplaces don't work.

+MARKETPLACES VERY RARELY WORK.

+Market education won't work.
+Whaddaya gonna do, teach the market how to work?
+No. SOLVE A PAIN POINT.

+Dev teams.

+Who needs Barry?
+Barry.

+Tech works.
+If you can sell it.
+So, build some tech, and sell it.
+Who do you sell it to?
+You sell it to enterprises.
+How do you sell it to enterprises?

+Well, you can sell labor to companies that are hiring.
+Or you can sell tech to a company that needs something.

+Business is SALES.
+So what can you SELL?
+You can sell VALUE.
+Value is a technology that helps THE OTHER GUY SELL.

+Target audience: INDY DEVS.
+Sell them for 10$ a month.
+1,000 such dudes?

+The dude can't be the product and the customer.
+He is one or the other.
+If he's the customer, the product is tech.

+Indydev is the customer.

+Solve a pain point.
+WHAT IS THE PAIN POINT?
+What is an indydev's pain point?
+Projects.
+Who has projects?
+Clients.

+Beautiful FE apps.
+Code included.

+What would help ME sell?
+Certainly a decent profile.

+Beautiful profiles and a network.